Marie-Félicité de Saint-Maxent: Later life and death

 Following the death of her husband, Marie traveled to Madrid and lived there for several years.
-In 1790, she asked a friend and French banker named Francisco de Cabarrús to deliever some jewels to her from the French embassy which he did.
+In 1790, she asked a friend and French banker named Francisco de Cabarrús to deliver some jewels to her from the French embassy which he did.
 On September 11, 1790, Marie was visited by Spanish authorities and was banished from Madrid and settled in Valladolid where she was heavily monitored by Spanish police.
-Eventually she was allowed to settle in Zaragoza until June of 1793, when Marie was allowed back into Madrid where she died around the year 1800.
+Eventually she was allowed to settle in Zaragoza until June 1793, when Marie was allowed back into Madrid where she died around the year 1800.